 Most of our courses emphasize application of concepts to life situations.
 Our students write a paper on a project they design and carry out as freshmen in our ecology and evolution class.
 Then, all of our students take genetics in the second or third year.
 In both, there is considerable emphasis on application of concepts.
 Our efforts to evaluate this goal began in the Spring 2006 semester.
 For their Senior Seminar course (BI 481 or 482), all seniors are required to write a critical paper on a research topic they are actively involved in via independent research or as a strong interest.
-Our department first decided that a cutoff of around 10 points earned from the rubric to evaluate papers could be used as an indicator of teaching success for data evaluation and curriculum improvement decisions.
+Our department first decided that a cutoff of 10 points earned from the rubric to evaluate papers could be used as an indicator of teaching success for data evaluation and curriculum improvement decisions.
 However, a score of 12 is a more rigorous green light.

-This year, we compared that senior seminar paper with the one done as a first year student in ecology and evolution using the same departmental rubric, for seven students (Figure 1).
-The total score on the papers increased 25%, from 10.07 to 12.64, and all seven students improved by 20% or more.
-Paired t-tests showed that the total rubric score on the paper increased significantly (p = 0.0002), as did scores on format (p = 0.004) and conclusions (p = 0.0002).
-The score for research design did not change (p = 0.44).
+We compared that senior seminar paper with the one done as a first year student in ecology and evolution using the same departmental rubric, for seven students in 2009 and for 9 students in 2010 (Figure 1).
+The total score on the papers increased by over 20%, from 9.9 to 12.4.
+All seven students improved by 20% or more in 2009, and 7 of the 9 in 2010, with two others unchanged.
+Paired t-tests showed that the total rubric score on the paper increased significantly in both years (p = 0.0002 for 2009 and 0.004 in 2010), as did scores on format (p = 0.004 in 2009 and 0.007 in 2010) and conclusions (p = 0.0002 in 2009 and 0.007 in 2010).
+The score for research design did not change significantly for either year (p = 0.44 and 0.17, respectively).
 Both the fact that seniors are scoring higher than 10 [now 12] and that there is at least a 20% improvement in scores fit within the criteria for a green light for meeting this departmental goal.
+However, there were two students who not only did not earn a 12, but did not even earn a 10 on the rubric.

 Figure 1.
-Comparison of Freshman (entering fall 2005) papers from Ecology and Evolution class with Senior Seminar papers from the same students, in spring 2009.
+Comparison of Freshman (entering fall 2005) papers from Ecology and Evolution class with Senior Seminar papers from the same students, in spring 2009, and of Freshman papers from 2006 compared to 2010 Seniors.
 Total possible point value is 15, with each of the three portions of the rubric worth a possible five points.